corinnt/journal-diversity/README.md

 Current functionality: Maps locations of institutions with which Gesta-published authors are affiliated.

-Note: Script can easily be generalized to other journals, but Gesta is the motivating example.
+*Note:* Script can easily be generalized to other journals; Gesta is the motivating example.

 ### Use Instructions